-The school gates in Campbell Street (Olympic Highway) are closed at 9 am each morning and re-opened at 3:15 pm each afternoon.
-Access to the school at other times is via small gate below the driveway on Campbell Street (into the senior area).
-Entry during the school day can only be made through this gate which leads straight towards the administration block.
-During summer months the main front doors of this block will be the access point.
-During winter months access will be via the steps and the door on Campbell Street.
+The green school driveway gates on Campbell Street (Olympic Highway) are closed (not locked) at 9 am each morning and re-opened at 3:10 pm each afternoon.
+Entry during the school day can only be made through this gate which leads straight towards the back of the administration block.